-The Centre aims to ensure ETCB is included in work programs as well as having targeted and tailored ETCB-activities developed in collaboration with international geodetic organisations and other key partners.
+The Centre aims to ensure Education, Training and Capacity Building (ETCB) is included in work programs as well as having targeted and tailored ETCB-activities developed in collaboration with international geodetic organisations and other key partners.

-Objective 4.1: Assist Member States to meet their long-term geodesy training and capacity development needs by assessing requirements and developing targeted and tailored capacity-building programs at regional and country, utilizing the templates and common vocabulary of the IGIF.
+Objective 4.1: Assist Member States to meet their long-term geodesy training and capacity development needs by assessing requirements and developing targeted and tailored capacity-building programs at regional and country, utilizing the templates and common vocabulary of the Integrated Geospatial Information Framework (IGIF).

-Objective 4.2: Ensure ETCB is an integral part of work programs undertaken in developing countries.
+Objective 4.2: Ensure geodetic education, training, and capacity building is an integral part of geospatial work programs undertaken in developing countries.

-Objective 4.3: Assist Member States wishing to access, establish, or further develop internationally-recognized academic and vocational education and training programs, certifications, and geodetic higher education.
+Objective 4.3: Assist Member States wishing to access, establish, or further develop internationally recognized academic and vocational education and training programs, certifications, and geodetic higher education.